Be sure to indicate where you would like your money to go when making a payment to the church. If not, it will go into the general fund.

 Thank you.

-WOGS WILL MEET THURSDAY, MAY 8, AT 6:30 PM. *************************************
+WOGS DOES NOT MEET IN JULY & AUGUST, WE WILL MEET AGAIN THURSDAY, SEPT.
+11, AT 6:30 PM. *************************************

 PILL BOTTLE COLLECTION